Shalin-N/plant-scheduling/README.md

     "max_off_time": 3, (in time points)
-    "rates": [-51, 42.5], (rate applied to each silo contained in flows) "flows": ["silo1", "silo2"] (which silos this machine interacts with), "cleaner_key": "cleaner1" (which cleaner subgroup this machine belongs to) }
+    "rates": [-51, 42.5], (rate applied to each silo contained in flows) "flows": ["silo1", "silo2"] (which silos this machine interacts with), "cleaning_group": "cleaner1" (which cleaner subgroup this machine belongs to) }
 }
 ```